springml/salesforce-wave-api/README.md

 // And further columns should contain the fields to be updated
 // Here Description is updated for two Contacts
 String csvContent = "Id,Description\n003B00000067Rnx,SuperMan\n003B00000067Rnw,SpiderMan";
-// Like below, all the batches has to be added
+// Adding batch to the created Job
 // Please note that, csvContent should not exceed 10MB
 // Add multiple batches if the content to be updated is more than 10 MB BatchInfo batch = bulkAPI.addBatch(jobId, csvContent);